LeoGT710/SQL-and-VBA-Powered-Excel-Data-Analysis-Automation/Part2_Excel Formula-based Analysis/Readme.md

-# Get Data VBA Script

-The Get Data VBA script is a tool designed to perform specific operations on an Excel worksheet.
-It enables users to clear and retrieve data from specific ranges, format the retrieved data, and interact with an external data file.
-This script can be particularly useful for data management and manipulation tasks within Excel.
+# Part 2: Descriptive Analytics

+Welcome to Part 2 of the SQL and VBA Powered Excel Data Analysis Automation project!
+This section focuses on performing descriptive analytics to analyze historical performance metrics such as sales, in-stock percentage, historical assortments, and price in any period of time.
+Additionally, it includes functionality to calculate forecasts based on the available data.

+## Description

+Part 2 of the project provides a comprehensive set of tools and functions to analyze and understand historical performance metrics in Excel.
+By leveraging the power of formulas, data manipulation techniques, and built-in functions, you can gain valuable insights into the performance of your data.

 ## Prerequisites

+To use Part 2 of the project, ensure you have the following:

 - Microsoft Excel installed on your system.
-- Basic knowledge of working with Excel worksheets and VBA macros.
+- Basic knowledge of working with Excel worksheets and formulas.

 ## Usage

+To utilize the descriptive analytics functionality:

 1. Open your Excel workbook.
-2. Press **ALT + F11** to open the Visual Basic Editor.
-3. Insert a new module and copy the DeleteAndRetrieveData script into the module.
-4. Close the Visual Basic Editor.
-5. Ensure that the worksheet you want to perform the operations on is active.
+2. Navigate to the worksheet containing the data you want to analyze.
-6. Run the macro by pressing **ALT + F8** to open the macro dialog, selecting **DeleteAndRetrieveData**, and clicking "Run."
+3. Follow the instructions provided in the code comments or user guide to execute the specific analysis or calculation you require.

 ## Functionality
-The DeleteAndRetrieveData script performs the following actions:

-- Deletes values and formulas in columns A to H from row 4 down to the last row.
-- Deletes a specified range (J5:BI4) and the cells below it until the last row with data.
-- Retrieves data from an external data file (data.csv) and copies it to cells A4 to H4 and downward.
+Part 2 offers the following key functionality:

+- Analyzing sales data to identify trends, patterns, and seasonality.
+- Calculating in-stock percentages to measure product availability.
+- Analyzing assortment to understand the variety of products available.
+- Evaluating price data to identify pricing strategies and trends.
-- AutoFills formulas in columns J and M to BI, based on the retrieved data.
+- Forecasting future performance based on historical data.
-- Applies specific border formatting to ranges J4 to BI and other specified ranges.
-- Closes the external data file without saving changes.
-- Deletes the external data file from the specified path (C:\Users\hvle\Downloads\).

-**Note:** Make sure to update the file path and name in the script to match the location of your data.csv file.

-## License
-This project is licensed under the MIT License.
-For more information, please refer to the [LICENSE](LICENSE) file.

 ## Contact

-For any questions or feedback regarding this VBA script, please feel free to contact the author at your-email@example.com.
+For any questions or feedback regarding Part 2 of the project, please feel free to contact the author at hung.le@wustl.edu.